-- 1. Abu Dhabi University will award Postgraduate degrees upon the recommendation of Abu Dhabi University's Academic Council and University Council to students who have fulfilled the requirements of an approved program of study. - 2.
+- Abu Dhabi University will award Postgraduate degrees upon the recommendation of Abu Dhabi University's Academic Council and University Council to students who have fulfilled the requirements of an approved program of study. - 2.
 Abu Dhabi University will award Master's Degrees when a candidate has successfully completed a program approved by his/her College. - 3.
 Given that the official language of Abu Dhabi University is English, the diploma certificates for an academic award will generally be in English.
-The documents show the full name of the recipient, the title of the award, and the title of the study program concerned.

-- 4. The diploma certificate bears the official seal of Abu Dhabi University, as well as the signatures of the Chairman and the Chancellor of the University. - 5.
-Abu Dhabi University may withhold the conferral of an academic degree or diploma to a student who has outstanding payments due to Abu Dhabi University, who has unreturned materials on loan from the Abu Dhabi University Library, or who has any other outstanding obligations to Abu Dhabi University.
+The documents show the full name of the recipient, the title of the award, and the title of the study program concerned. - 4.
+The diploma certificate bears the official seal of Abu Dhabi University, as well as the signatures of the Chairman and the Chancellor of the University. - Abu Dhabi University may withhold the conferral of an academic degree or diploma to a student who has outstanding payments due to Abu Dhabi University, who has unreturned materials on loan from the Abu Dhabi University Library, or who has any other outstanding obligations to Abu Dhabi University.

-COURSE RELATED
+COURSE RELATED INFORMATION

 Course grades will be based upon a combination of examinations, class participation, class attendance, quizzes, projects and homework assignments.
+Students benefit from attention to their performance fue to the maintenance of smaller class sizes.
+ADU average a gross student-faculty ratio is 29.67 and a FTE student-faculty ratio of 12.95.
 Students receive a preliminary assessment of the course grade after mid-semester tests, and a final evaluation at the end of the semester.